Skip to main content

 Writing the Evaluation Test

-Now write a clean test that uses the evaluator factory:
+Now write a short test that calls the factory.

 import dev.dokimos.core.Assertions;